10 Safe Driving Tips for a Healthy and Worry-Free Road Trip

 Pre-plan stops and accommodation

-One of the main things to consider, if you are thinking about taking a safe road trip in months to come, is to plan everything ahead of time.
-Particularly stops along the way and careful consideration of your choice of accommodation.
+One of the main things to consider, if you are thinking about taking a safe road trip is to plan everything ahead of time.
+Particularly stops along the way.

 Another thing to consider is your accommodation choice.
-Hotels will have other guests, so if social distancing is a must, these are not a great choice to make, especially if travelling with kids.
-Choose a Homestay or villa out of the way and investigate where the local supermarket is so you can opt to go self-catering rather than going into restaurants which may be busy.
+Consider choosing a Homestay or villa and investigate where the local supermarket is so you can opt to go self-catering rather than going into restaurants if that is your preference.

 child looking out of a car